Clear Your Record with an Expungement Attorney Los Angeles

 This is often a lengthy and difficult process that is not always successful and nearly always requires legal advice from an expungement lawyer in California.
 This is especially true with domestic violence criminal convictions or those involving repeat offenders.

+If expungement is granted, it practically allows the convicted individual to have their guilty plea or a verdict set aside.
+But, it doesn’t erase the conviction entirely.
+The goal is to update the case’s disposition.
 The court then transfers a copy of the judge’s expungement order to the Department of Justice.
 They update your California criminal record and your FBI record to include the new information.

 Contact our FIRM